rebeccali/ese650-project/README.md

 Take advantage of hamiltonian structure:
 `python experiment-single-force/train.py --verbose --structure --total_steps 50`

+You can also just run the training script, which will only train naive baseline and the structured symplectic models:
+`./train_pendulum.sh`

 ## Adding a dependency:
 You should be using Conda.
 After installing your new dependency using conda or pip, run at the top level: